SwedbankPay/developer.swedbankpay.com/resources/data-protection.md

 as the provided data is only possible to input during this stage.
 To have access to this when completing a payment order, such as capturing it when shipping the order the address and name must be available on a profile.
-&o achieve this we store the information temporarily to make sure it is available.
+To achieve this we store the information temporarily to make sure it is available.
 This data is deleted after **28 days**.

 ### Data stored temporarily or on a profile